data-dot-all/dataall/pages/code.md

 deployed in a docker container.
 The docker image is stored in ECR in the tooling account.

-### dataall/searchproxy
-The `dataall/searchproxy` package manages all operations with the OpenSearch cluster.
-Similarly to `dataall/db`, this package implements the connection with the OpenSearch cluster for all compute components: API handler Lambda, Worker Lambda and ECS tasks.

 ## frontend/ <a name="frontend"></a>
 The frontend code is a React App.
 In this section we will focus on the components specific to data.all, particularly